 The following chart is from the CalculatedRisk post of December 7, 2017 titled “Fed’s Flow of Funds: Household Net Worth increased in Q3.”
 It depicts Total Household Net Worth as a Percent of GDP.
 The underlying data is from the Federal Reserve’s Z.1 report, “Financial Accounts of the United States“:

 As seen in the above-referenced CalculatedRisk post:

-The Fed estimated that the value of household real estate increased to $22.7 trillion in Q3.
-The value of household real estate is now above the bubble peak in early 2006 – but not adjusted for inflation, and also including new construction.
+The Fed estimated that the value of household real estate increased to $24.2 trillion in Q3.
+The value of household real estate is now above the bubble peak in early 2006 – but not adjusted for inflation, and this also includes new construction.

 As I have written in previous posts concerning this Household Net Worth (as a percent of GDP) topic:

 As one can see, the first outsized peak was in 2000, and attained after the stock market bull market / stock market bubbles and economic strength.
 The second outsized peak was in 2007, right near the peak of the housing bubble as well as near the stock market peak.

 I could extensively write about various interpretations that can be made from this chart.
 One way this chart can be interpreted is a gauge of “what’s in it for me?” as far as the aggregated wealth citizens are gleaning from economic activity, as measured compared to GDP.

 The Special Note summarizes my overall thoughts about our economic situation

 SPX at 2636.98 as this post is written